pleabargain/EnglishHelpsYourCareer/idioms.md

 *  This idiom is used to recommend being cautious rather than taking a risk.
 # Better than a stick in the eye
 *  If something is better than a stick in the eye, it isn't very good, but it is better than nothing.

 # Better the devil you know
-*  This is the shortened form of the full idiom, 'better the devil you know than the devil you don't', and means that it is
-*  often better to deal with someone or something you are familiar with and know, even if they are not ideal, than take a
-*  risk with an unknown person or thing.
+*  This is the shortened form of the full idiom, 'better the devil you know than the devil you don't', and means that it is often better to deal with someone or something you are familiar with and know, even if they are not ideal, than take a risk with an unknown person or thing.

 # Between a rock and a hard place
-*  If you are caught between a rock and a hard place, you are in a position where you have to choose between unpleasant
-*  alternatives, and your choice might cause you problems; you will not be able to satisfy everyone.
+*  If you are caught between a rock and a hard place, you are in a position where you have to choose between unpleasant alternatives, and your choice might cause you problems; you will not be able to satisfy everyone.

 # Between the devil and the deep blue sea
 *  If you are caught between the devil and the deep blue sea, you are in a dilemma; a difficult choice.

 # Between the lines
-*  If you read between the lines, you find the real message in what you're reading or hearing, a meaning that is not
-*  available from a literal interpretation of the words.
+*  If you read between the lines, you find the real message in what you're reading or hearing, a meaning that is not available from a literal interpretation of the words.
+*  I don't want to have to read between the lines, what do you want?!

 # Between you and me and the cat's whiskers
 *  This idiom is used when telling someone something that you want them to keep secret.

 # Beyond a shadow of a doubt
 *  If something's beyond a shadow of a doubt, then absolutely no doubts remain about it.

 # Beyond belief